tihmstar/ps4-kexec702/README.md

 `make`.
 This will also build a kexec.a archive.
 You can either use the binary directly, or link the archive into your own project.

+If you link kexec.a with your own code, you need to supply the two symbols `_start` and `_end` in your linker script, as `kernel_init()` will try to remap all pages covered by that range as RWX (to make global variable accesses work).
+Alternatively, you can add `-DDO_NOT_REMAP_RWX` to CFLAGS to disable this feature, if you have already taken care of page permissions for the code.

 ## Usage

 The code is designed to be completely standalone.
 There is a single entry point: